 Land and Water Forum and Government Response

-The Land and Water Forum released the report a Fresh Start for Freshwater in August 2010 which identified a set of outcomes and goals for freshwater management and recommends a number of policy changes to achieve those.
+The Land and Water Forum released the report a Fresh Start for Freshwater in August 2010 which identified a set of outcomes and goals for freshwater management and recommended a number of policy changes to achieve those.
 The Government asked the Land and Water Forum to continue its consensus building work and during 2012 it released two further reports Second Report of the Land and Water Forum (May 2012) and Third Report of the Land and Water Forum (November 2012).

 In February 2015 Ministers for the Environment and Primary Industries asked the Forum to assist the Government with further development and delivery of water policy reform.
 On 27 November 2015 the Forum released the Fourth Report of the Land and Water Forum on how to maximise the economic benefits of freshwater while managing within water quality and quantity limits that are set consistent with the National Policy Statement on Freshwater Management 2014 (NPS-FM).
-It also recommends exclusion of livestock from waterways on plains and lowland hills, addresses a number of urban issues and suggests tools and approaches to assist the Crown’s exploration of rights and interests with iwi.
+It also recommended exclusion of livestock from waterways on plains and lowland hills, addresses a number of urban issues and suggested tools and approaches to assist the Crown’s exploration of rights and interests with iwi.

 The Forum continues to work on further population of the National Objectives.
 By December 2017 the Forum intends to review the overall changes to water policy and its implementation, lessons learned and further work required to achieve the overall objective of improved water management in New Zealand

 For more information on the Land and Water Forum click here.